J33R4FF3/J33R4FF3.github.io/_posts/2021-02-09-Creating-A-Reverse-Shell-In-C.md

 All we need to do now is compile the C code into an elf binary and execute it.
 Hopefully, if we have done everything right, we will be presented with a shell upon connection back to our remote IP.

-The code for the password protected bind shell can be found [here](https://github.com/J33R4FF3/Pass_Rev_Shell).
+The code for the password protected reverse shell can be found [here](https://github.com/J33R4FF3/Pass_Rev_Shell).

+<h2>Writing a password protected reverse shell in 64-bit Assembly</h2>

+If you have not, by now, read the blogpost [here](https://j33r4ff3.github.io/blog/Creating-TCP-Bind-Shell-with-C_2/), I would encourage you to do so as it covers most of the Assembly concepts needed to understand this part of the process.

 ```nasm
 global _start